erikorlowski/cscie97/cscie97/asn2/Design.md

 First, any exceptions related to opening or reading from the command script file are handled by the ModelServiceApiDriver class.

-Next, any issues with the formatting of a command such that the command type cannot be ascertained are handled by the CommandFactory class.
+Next, any issues with the formatting of a command such that the command type cannot be ascertained are handled by the ModelServiceApi class.

 Any issues dealing with the syntax of a classified command, or with finding an identifier are handled by the concrete Command class.

+In all cases, these exceptions cause the execution of the command and the script to stop.
+The effects from any previously executed commands are not undone.

 ## Testing
 ### Sample Script Test